What is the Dividend Discount Model?

-Dividend Discount Model – It is a way of valuing a company based on the theory that a stock is worth the discounted sum of all of its future dividend payments.
-In other words, it is used to evaluate stocks based on the net present value of the future dividends.
+The Dividend Discount Model, also known as DDM, is in which stock price is calculated based on the probable dividends that one will pay.
+They will be discounted at the expected yearly rate.
+It is a way of valuing a company based on the theory that a stock is worth the discounted sum of all of its future dividend payments.
+In other words, it is used to evaluate stocks based on the net present value of future dividends.

-Financial theory states that the value of a stock is the worth all of the future cash flows expected to be generated by the firm discounted by an appropriate risk-adjusted rate.
-We can use dividends as a measure of the cash flows returned to the shareholder.
+The financial theory states that the value of a stock is worth all of the future cash flows expected to be generated by the firm discounted by an appropriate risk-adjusted rate.
+We can use dividends to measure the cash flows returned to the shareholder.

-Some examples of regular dividend paying companies are McDonalds, Procter & Gamble, Kimberly Clark, PepsiCo, 3M, CocaCola, Johnson & Johnson, AT&T, Walmart etc. We can use Dividend Discount Model to value these companies.
+The use of this model is recommended to investors and entities operating on a large scale.
+Some examples of regular dividend-paying companies are McDonald’s, Procter & Gamble, Kimberly Clark, PepsiCo, 3M, Coca-Cola, Johnson & Johnson, AT&T, Walmart, etc. We can use the dividend discount model to value these companies.

-Intrinsic value of the stock is the present value all the future cash flow generated by the stock.
-For example, if you buy a stock and never intend to sell this stock (infinite time period).
-What is the future cash flows that you will receive from this stock.
+The stock’s intrinsic value is the present value of all the future cash flow generated by the stock.
+For example, if you buy a stock and never intend to sell this stock (infinite period).
+What are the future cash flows that you will receive from this stock?
 Dividends, right?

 Here the CF = Dividends.

-Now that we have understood the very foundation of Dividend Discount Model, let us move forward and learn about three types of Dividend Discount Models.
+Now, that we have understood the very foundation of the dividend discount model let us move forward and learn about three types of dividend discount models.

-- Zero Growth Model – This model assumes that all the dividends that are paid by the stock remain one and same forever until infinite.
+- Zero-Growth Dividend Discount Model – This model assumes that all the dividends paid by the stock remain the same forever until infinite.

-- Constant Growth Model – This dividend discount model assumes that dividends grow at a fixed percentage annually.
-They are not variable and are constant throughout.
+- Constant Growth Dividend Discount Model – This dividend discount model assumes dividends grow at a fixed percentage.
+They are not variable and are consistent throughout.

-- Variable Growth Model or Non Constant Growth – This model may divide the growth into two or three phases.
-The first one will be a fast initial phase, then a slower transition phase an then ultimately ends with a lower rate for the infinite period.
+- Variable Growth Dividend Discount Model or Non-Constant Growth – This model may divide the growth into two or three phases.
+The first one will be a fast initial phase, then a slower transition phase, and ultimately ends with a lower rate for the infinite period.

 We will discuss each one in greater detail now.

-Zero-growth model assumes that the dividend always stays the same i.e. there is no growth in dividends.
+The zero-growth model assumes that the dividend always stays the same, i.e., there is no growth in dividends.
 Therefore, the stock price would be equal to the annual dividends divided by the required rate of return.

 Stock’s Intrinsic Value = Annual Dividends / Required Rate of Return

-Can you value Google, Amazon, Facebook, Twitter using this method?
-Ofcourse not as these companies do not give dividends and more importantly are growing at a much faster rate.
-Constant growth models can be used to value companies that are mature whose dividends increase steadily over the years.
+Using this method, can you value Google, Amazon, Facebook, and Twitter?
+Of course, No!
+As these companies do not give dividends.
+More importantly, they are growing at a much faster rate.
+Constant-growth models can value mature companies whose dividends have increased steadily.

-Let us look at Walmart’s Dividends paid in the last 30 years.
-Walmart is a mature company and we note that the dividends have steadily increased over this period.
-This company can be a candidate that can be valued using Gordon Growth Model.
+Let us look at Walmart’s dividends paid in the last 30 years.
+Walmart is a mature company, and we note that the dividends have steadily increased.
+As a result, this company can be a candidate that can be valued using the constant-growth dividend discount model.

-Please note that in Gordon Growth model, we do assume that the growth rate in dividends is constant, however, the actual dividends outgo increases each year.
+Please note that we assume that the growth rate in dividends is constant; however, the actual dividends outgo increases each year.

-Growth rates in dividends is generally denoted as g, and the required rate is denoted by Ke.
-Another important assumption that you should note is the the required rate or Ke also remains constant every year.
+Dividends’ growth rates are generally denoted as g, and Ke indicates the required rate.
+Another important assumption you should note is that the necessary rate or Ke remains constant every year.

-Constant growth DDM gives us the present value of an infinite stream of dividends that are growing at a constant rate.
+The constant-growth dividend discount model or DDM model gives us the present value of an infinite stream of dividends growing at a constant rate.

 - D1 = Value of dividend to be received next year